 - What does contemporaneous mean when it comes to reasonable suspicion?

 - Can or should you refer a driver for drug or alcohol testing if another employee states they observed them using?
-(No, because per FMCSA you have to see them for yourself, firsthand and in person, and also, they must be “contemporaneous” which is a judgement by the Manager/Employer about the facts of the driver and they way they look or act at the present time)
+(No, because per FMCSA you have to see them for yourself, firsthand and in person, and also, they must be “contemporaneous,” which is a judgment by the Manager/Employer about the facts of the driver and the way they look or act at the present time)

 - What does “articulable” mean when it comes to DOT Reasonable Suspicion? (it means the Manager or Employer must be able to articulate exactly what they saw, heard, or smelled on the employee and put that documentation in writing when making the referral for testing)